alterNERDtive/VoiceAttack-profiles/docs/RatAttack.md

   calls, and make sure you will never have to call “client destroyed”, would you?

+By default, VoiceAttack will ask for confirmation before sending calls to the `#fuelrats` channel.

 ### Closing a Case

 * `[close;clear] rat case`: Closes the currently open rat case.